1,000+ Opportunities

 An application fee waiver may be requested at the time of application for proposals led by municipalities or municipal authorities, boards, commissions, or other municipal entities ranked in the top 10% of the Municipal Revitalization Index Apply here Application Checklist Application Checklist Frequently Asked Questions Program Specifications

-Based on current listing details, eligibility includes: Non-profit organizations, municipalities, and other entities in New Jersey.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, municipalities, and other entities in New Jersey.
+Confirm the full requirements in the official notice before applying.